 Emily has performed across the nation and internationally.
 Currently Emily is the Elphaba standby on the Broadway National Tour of Wicked.
-Some of her favorite theatre roles include Bea in Something Rotten (Broadway National Tour), Nellie Forbush in South Pacific, and Sophie in Mamma Mia.
+Some of her favorite theatre roles include Bea in Something Rotten (Broadway National Tour), Daisy in Side Show, Nellie Forbush in South Pacific, and Sophie in Mamma Mia.
 Emily has performed as a solo vocalist with symphony orchestras, including the Guangzhou Symphony Orchestra in China, and the Norwalk Symphony.
 Her voice is also featured on Joey Contreras’ new album “In Pieces.”
 She is represented by Daniel Hoff Agency.

-In 2018 Emily began her studies with the Institute for Vocal Advancement, and founded her voice studio EKM Vocal Studio.
+In 2019 Emily began her studies with the Institute for Vocal Advancement, and founded her voice studio EKM Vocal Studio.
 Since then, the studio has grown exponentially, and Emily has become a highly sought after, world-renowned vocal instructor!
 She teaches lessons, masterclasses and workshops to passionate singers both virtually and in person in New York City.

 Emily is also a popular content creator.
-She offers vocal tips and tricks on her TikTok @singwithemily, where she has 400k+ followers and 10 million+ likes.
+Find her on TikTok at @emilykristenmorris (formally @singwithemily), where she 1.4 million+ followers, and 40 million+ likes.

 Emily fun facts